Travel in Austria

 The Secession was an artistic movement belonging to the Art Nouveau and Jugendstil movements.
 The movement was founded in Vienna in 1897.
 The artists’ aspiration was to create unique art, detached from the classical motifs of art and from the principles of the Austrian Academy of Art.
 The first president of the movement was the famous painter Gustav Klimt.

-In the year the movement was founded, the Secession Building was also built, designed by the architect Joseph Maria Olbrich.
+In the year the movement was founded, the architect Joseph Maria Olbrich also designed and built the Secession Building.
 It is easy to recognize the building, located at the end of the market near Karlsplatz station, due to the golden dome that adorns it.
 The building displays art objects and works related to the Secession movement, the most famous of which is Klimt’s painting called the “Beethoven Frieze”.

 Address: Friedrichstraße 12, 1010 Wien

-If you love markets and want to be impressed by Vienna’s less touristy markets, you can choose these markets:
+If you love markets and want Vienna’s less touristy markets to impress you, you can choose these markets:

 1. Karmelitermarkt

 This small market is one of the oldest in Vienna.
 It is located a short distance from the old city center, Schwedenplatz, and Taborstraße (the Jewish street).
 This is definitely a local market, and you probably won’t see many tourists there.
 The market has about 80 stalls, including vegetable, fruit, cheese, and meat stalls (they even sell horse meat).
 In addition, there are many restaurants, bars, and galleries.
-The market is surrounded by the old buildings of the second district.
+Old buildings of the second district surround the market.

-On Fridays and Saturdays, a farmers’ market is held in the permanent market complex, where you can find fresh food, vegetables, and fruits.
+On Fridays and Saturdays, the permanent market complex hosts a farmers’ market, where you can find fresh food, vegetables, and fruits

 Opening Hours: